leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

 Three things are important for this to work: installation order of the operating systems, partition sizes before installing them and their respective file systems.

-Below I'll explain the steps you need to follow and how to get all three systems to show up on a boot picker.
+I'll explain the steps you need to follow and how to get all three systems to show up on a themed boot picker.

 ## Installation order